In the graphic below we set out two types of a ‘no deal’ Brexit.

-One is what the Chancellor Philip Hammond termed a “bad-tempered” no deal which results from a breakdown of talks.
-The UK would immediately become a third country in dealings with the European Union (EU).
+One is what the Chancellor Philip Hammond termed a “bad-tempered” no deal which results from a breakdown of the negotiations.
+The UK would immediately become a third country in its dealings with the European Union (EU).
 It would move to trading with the EU on World Trade Organization (WTO) terms with no preferential tariff agreement.
 There would be no transitional period and potentially no other agreements with the EU on issues such as data sharing, aviation or customs co-operation.

 The likelihood of disruption to business as usual would be very high.
-There would probably be no withdrawal agreement.
-UK contributions to the EU budget would end and the EU 27 member states would have to decide how to pursue outstanding obligations.
-It would be up to the UK and the EU 27 member states to decide how to deal with existing residents from the other jurisdictions.
+There would probably be no Withdrawal Agreement.
+UK contributions to the EU budget would end and the EU27 member states would have to decide how to pursue outstanding obligations.
+It would be up to the UK and the EU27 member states to decide how to deal with existing residents from the other jurisdictions.
 Finally, it would be difficult to avoid anything other than a hard border with Northern Ireland.

 But of course, other scenarios are possible.